Hysterectomy is the surgical

 ● Highest blood loss

-Laparoscopic supracervical hysterectomy surgery
+Laparoscopic supracervical hysterectomy operation

-● Low risk of developing complication
+● The low danger of developing a complication

 ● Shorter recovery hysterectomy recovery period